 Italian Lore, Gods, Demigods, Heroes, Symbols, and Other Famous Mythological Characters

 Ariosto, Luduvico(1477-1533).
 A poet who wrote stories of Charlemagne's paladins, including Orlando Furioso.
-Occasionally referred to as Ariosto, Luduvico.
+On occassion, identified as Ariosto, Luduvico.

 Boiardo, Matteo Maria(1434-1494).
 A Count of Scandia.
 He was an Italian poet who wrote stories of Charlemagne's paladins, including the poem Orlando Inamorata.
 Occasionally known as Boiardo, Matteo Maria.

 Cagliostro, Alexandro diread more »

 CasturThe Etruscan version of Castor.
 Brother of Pultuce.
 Castor and Pollux later merged with the Tindaridae.
-Also commonly referred to as Castur.
+In some accounts, called Castur.

 Deliaread more »

 Due TristaniA 16th C. Story about the children of Tristram and Isolde.
-Occasionally called Due Tristani.
+Occasionally referred to as Due Tristani.

 Falernusread more »

 FuflunsAn Etruscan wine-god.
-Occasionally known as Fufluns, Phuphlans, Phuphlans, Greek Dionysus, Greek Dionysus, Dusara, Liber, Orotalt, Osiris, Rudra, Salmaat or Zagreus.
+Sometimes called Fufluns, Phuphlans, Phuphlans, Greek Dionysus, Greek Dionysus, Dusara, Liber, Orotalt, Osiris, Rudra, Salmaat or Zagreus.

 GinevraA bride trapped on her wedding-night.
 Playing a game, she inadvertently got locked in a chest.
 Her skeleton was found a year later.
-Referred to as Ginevra, Guinevere, Guinevere, Geneura, Genievre, Ginevra, Guanhamara, Guanhuvara, Guenever, Guenhuvara, Guenevere, Gwennere, Gwynhwfar, Guanamara, Genevra, Guenever(e), Guinever, Gvenour, Gwennere, Wenhaver, French Gilan(e)ier, Welsh Gwen(h)wyfar or Gwenh(w)yvar.
+Sometimes called Ginevra, Guinevere, Guinevere, Geneura, Genievre, Ginevra, Guanhamara, Guanhuvara, Guenever, Guenhuvara, Guenevere, Gwennere, Gwynhwfar, Guanamara, Genevra, Guenever(e), Guinever, Gvenour, Gwennere, Wenhaver, French Gilan(e)ier, Welsh Gwen(h)wyfar or Gwenh(w)yvar.

 haruspexAn Etruscan diviner of future events.
-Known as haruspex, haruspices, haruspices, plurharuspices or plurharuspices.
+Called haruspex, haruspices, haruspices, plurharuspices or plurharuspices.

 jettaturaThe evil eye: one who brings bad.
 Luck.
-Occasionally known as jettatura, Magia, Magia, malocchio, malocchio, evil eye, Corsican ordin, Corsican ordin, magia or magia.
+Also identified as jettatura, Magia, Magia, malocchio, malocchio, evil eye, Corsican ordin, Corsican ordin, magia or magia.

 lucumoA prince-priest.
-Sometimes known as lucumo, Tarquinius Priscus, Tarquinius Priscus, Lucius Tarquinius, Lucumo or Tarquin.
+Occasionally known as lucumo, Tarquinius Priscus, Tarquinius Priscus, Lucius Tarquinius, Lucumo or Tarquin.

 MagiaMagic: enchantment: the evil eye.
 Occasionally called Magia, jettatura, jettatura, malocchio, Corsican ordin or magia.

 MenrfaA goddess of dawn and dusk, goddess of wisdom.
-In some references, known as Menrfa, Menrva, Menrva, Athena, Greek Athena, Greek Athena, Isis, Minerva, Neith, Sirl, Tauret, Thoueris, Ushas, Roman Minerva, Roman Minerva or Britannia.
+In some lore, occasionally identified as Menrfa, Menrva, Menrva, Athena, Greek Athena, Greek Athena, Isis, Minerva, Neith, Sirl, Tauret, Thoueris, Ushas, Roman Minerva, Roman Minerva or Britannia.

 NortiaAn Etruscan goddess of fortune.
 In some lore, occasionally referred to as Nortia, Nursia, Nursia, Nurtia, Nurtia, Nurti, Nurti, Greek Tyche, Greek Tyche, Ardokhsha, Fors, Fortuna, Roman Fortuna, Roman Fortuna or Tyche.

 Phlegyasread more »